-Once the journey has been mapped out, it becomes easier to identify the obstacles to a seamless customer engagement, helping you to optimize the touchpoints for boosting customer engagement, while keeping in mind the overall retail experience.
+Once the journey has been mapped out, it becomes easier to identify the obstacles to seamless customer engagement, helping you to optimize the touchpoints for boosting customer engagement, while keeping in mind the overall retail experience.

 - Personalizing Customer Journey

 Customer Journey Analytics is a great predictor of customer behavior and current market trends.
-Two factors that go hand-in-hand in optimizing marketing campaigns and personalizing retail experiences.
+Two factors go hand-in-hand in optimizing marketing campaigns and personalizing retail experiences.

 - Measuring revenue impact

-Customer journey Analytics will enable your brand to bridge the gap between customer behavior and tangible business outcomes.
+Customer Journey Analytics will enable your brand to bridge the gap between customer behavior and tangible business outcomes.
 A study by McKinsey finds that effective Customer Journey Analytics increases a brand’s digital activities by 25% and enhances sales conversions by 35%.

 - Prioritize Initiatives using NPS

 NPS or Net Promoter Score is a simple metric for measuring how likely a customer is to recommend your product or service or the brand itself.
-The NPS score varies with industry and offerings, but it is a strong indicator of average spend, customer retention rate, and customer lifetime value, which are all key business metrics to consider while improving customer experience and overall business operations.
+The NPS score varies with industry and offerings, but it is a strong indicator of average spending, customer retention rate, and customer lifetime value, which are all key business metrics to consider while improving customer experience and overall business operations.

 We at Course5 Intelligence were able to help one of the largest global retailers analyze their Search data set, and identify the reasons behind the consistent month-on-month negative Search NPS.
 We helped them analyze their customer journey, resolve the roadblock, and get their NPS and overall customer experience back in the positive direction.

 CX Analytics does not just help you improve the retail experience you provide your customers, but it also benefits employees within your brand.
 Some are as follows: